Pradeepika-dev/BlogApp-Frontend/README.md

   </ul>

 # Project Setup
-  - Clone the project folder by running "git clone https://github.com/Pradeepika-dev/BlogApp-Frontend.git"
+  - Clone the project folder by running "git clone https://github.com/Pradeepika-dev/BlogApp-Frontend.git" to your working space
   - In the project directory, run " npm install" and "npm start"
   - Application will be opened on http://localhost:3000 in the browser